Application Metrics

 The application chart displays global data that are not container specific: events and routing metrics.

-The events chart is here to show all the events that happened during the viewing period.
+On top of this chart, all the events that happened during the viewing period are displayed.
 This can help you link the application behaviour with events that happened on the platform, e.g. spot a deployment that contains a memory leak or follow your application behaviour after a scale operation.

 A lot of events are available on the application timeline but only a few relevant are displayed on the metrics view: